ruhid/MagRemote/README.md

 # MagRemote

-Remote Magstim device control UI over the serial based on [MagPy by nicolasmcnair](https://github.com/nicolasmcnair/magpy)
+This simple UI is created for our projects in Transcranial magnetic stimulation (TMS) laborotory,  and used to control over the serial Magstim TMS device based on original work of [MagPy by nicolasmcnair](https://github.com/nicolasmcnair/magpy) which helped a lot to save time required for one study.

 ## Installation
 Installation requires PyQt and MagPy with it dependecies